Mini (marque): 1990 to 2000

 In the 1990s, BMW was seeking to broaden its model range through the addition of compact cars and SUVs.
 This sparked a series of compact car concept vehicles from the company during the early 1990s.
 The first were the E1 and Z13, powered by an electric motor and a rear-mounted 1100 cc BMW motorcycle engine, respectively.

 In early 1994, BMW acquired the Rover Group from British Aerospace, which owned Mini, among other brands.
 BMW insisted that even a compact model must feature traditional BMW characteristics (such as rear wheel drive) to uphold the company's standards and image.
-The "MINI" brand, however, did not share these standards and BMW saw this as an opportunity to create a competitively priced, yet premium, compact car.
+The "MINI" marque, however, did not share these standards and BMW saw this as an opportunity to create a competitively priced, yet premium, compact car.
 This formed BMW's plan to launch the premium BMW 1 Series and the mid-range Mini.

 It was at around this time that Rover, too, was working on a successor to the original Mini.
 Its first concept was the ACV30 which was unveiled at the 1997 Monte Carlo Rally.
 The name was partially an acronym of Anniversary Concept Vehicle, whilst the '30' represented the 30 years that had passed since a Mini first won the Monte Carlo Rally.
 The vehicle itself was a two-door coupe powered by a rear-mounted MG F engine.

 Just months later, Rover released another concept, this time, a pair of vehicles called Spiritual and Spiritual Too.
 These vehicles were a more realistic attempt to create a modern Mini, and coincided with BMW's official creation of the Mini project.
 Although the two-door and four-door pair wore Mini badges, both vehicles remained purely concepts.

 In 1998, BMW set out on creating the production Mini.
 The first aspect that was considered was the design, which was chosen from 15 full-sized design studies.
 Five of these designs came from BMW Germany, another five from BMW Designworks in California, four from Rover and one from an outside studio in Italy.
 The chosen design was from BMW Designworks and was designed by American designer, Frank Stephenson.
 Stephenson penned the new Mini One R50 and Mini Cooper leading the team which developed the E50 car in Munich (parallel development in England by the team at Rover having been dropped in 1995).
 This design, being a city car, also fitted into BMW's plan of two compact cars, leaving the supermini class for the BMW 1 Series.
 After the launch of the new Mini, Stephenson told automotive magazine Autocar: